Tardo/OdooTerminal/README.md

 ---

+**This add-on is only for technical purposes, DO NOT use it on remote instances where you don't have authorization!!
+If you access or alter any data that does not belong to you, you are taking significant legal risks!**

+---

 # Usage

 When you visit a Odoo website, the browser action icon of the extension turn to enabled state.
 This indicates that the extension is ready to use in the current page.